 Fix corrupted system files on Windows 10

-Like previous versions, Windows 10 also includes system file checker (tiny, powerful command-line utility) that scan the integrity and automatically replace any corrupted or missing protected system file with a known good version.
-Also, you can use the DISM command-line and perform System restore that helps get rid of the Corrupted system files problem on Windows 10.
+Like previous versions, Windows 10 also includes a system file checker (tiny, powerful command-line utility) that scans the integrity and automatically replaces any corrupted or missing protected system file with a known good version.
+Also, you can use the DISM command-line and perform a System restore that helps get rid of the Corrupted system files problem on Windows 10.

 Run system file checker utility

 The System File Checker or sfc.exe is a utility in Microsoft Windows located in C: Windows\System32 folder that allows users to scan for and restore corrupt Windows system files.
 We can say the System File Checker tool scans your computer for any corruption Or changes to system files that would otherwise interfere with the normal operation of your PC.
 From there, it replaces the file with the correct version to ensure smooth functioning.